anthfgreco/Asteroid-Defender/readme.txt

+Grade 12 project made for computer science class.

 ==================================================
-Dodge the asteroids and shoot your cosmetic laser!
+Dodge the asteroids and shoot you laser at the asteroids!

 __
 | \               -        -         -          -